foundry-rs/starknet-foundry/docs/src/getting-started/installation.md

 ### Install via `snfoundryup`

 Snfoundryup is the Starknet Foundry toolchain installer.
-You can find more about it [here](https://github.com/foundry-rs/starknet-foundry/tree/master/scripts).

 First install `snfoundryup` by running: